Wyatt Hrudka - From Bikes to Websites - Web by Wyatt

 I didn’t set out to build an oven.
 I set out to solve a problem.
 The oven was just the solution I arrived at when I refused to accept that the expensive option was the only option.

 That’s how I think.
-Whether the problem is a manufacturing bottleneck or a website that isn’t generating leads or sales for your business, I want to understand it from the inside out and find the solution that actually works, not just the one with the biggest price tag.
+Whether the problem is a manufacturing bottleneck or a website that isn’t generating sales for your business, I want to understand it from the inside out and find the solution that actually works, not just the one with the biggest price tag.

 A good looking website that wasn’t doing its job